jqcoffey/writings/personal_internet_security_and_privacy.md

 * Changing your [DNS configuration](https://securitytrails.com/blog/firefox-dns-over-ssl-cloudflare-resolvers)
 * Considering a VPN

 On the VPN topic, while it sounds seductive to have all your traffic encrypted and safe from prying eyes, you are actually giving 100% of your traffic logs to a potentially unsavory third party.
-I would only suggest this if you have the technical ability to operate your own VPN.
+As such, I would only suggest a VPN if you have the technical ability to operate your own.

 ## On Encrypted Communications